l-mb/l-mb.github.io/_posts/2018-05-25-performance-talk.md

 categories: sds ceph
 ---

-I published an [audio blog][audio-blog] entry for my [employer][SUSE] to discuss two major dimensions of benchmarking Software-Defined-Storage systems, and in particular [Ceph][ceph].
+In this podcast, I discuss two fundamental dimensions of benchmarking Software-Defined-Storage systems, and in particular [Ceph][ceph].
+Everyone starts out with a very simple benchmark; it's important to understand its limitations and what you might want to look at instead.

+<audio src="/assets/audio/performance-blog.ogg" controls preload></audio>

-In this blog, you can find the script for the audio; or rather, what I intended to say.
+In this post, you can find the corresponding script, or at elast what I intended to say.
 In case you prefer reading text or have trouble with my audio recording, this is for you!

-I have also uploaded the slides to [Slideshare][slideshare].

-# Script
+## Script

-## Introduction
+### Introduction

 Hello and welcome everyone to an introduction to benchmarking software-defined-storage systems, notably Ceph.
 In particular, we will